Reminders of the Milwaukee & Northern Main Line – Menominee River to Ontonagon

 Randville, Mich., was Milepost 221 on the M&N.

-ELS 501 slows to halt at the station sign on the former M&N main line at Randville, Mich., on 23 July 2021.
+ELS 501 and ELS 502 shove a long cut of cars across Lake Ellen Rd. while working the former M&N yard at Channing, Mich., on 11 April 2024.
+They were sorting storage cars off of the Champion Branch.
 It is awesome to encounter a former MILW locomotive plying former MILW rails.
 Photograph by Tom Bruss.

 Park’s Siding (Parks Siding, Park Siding), Mich., would have been Milepost 263 on the M&N.